stat545ubc-2020/collaborative-helium/README.md

 1. What is the project?

 This is our first collaborative milestone project for STAT 545A.
 We will be running a .rmd file using Rstudio.
+Each team member made a Pull request on GitHUb and the other teammember commented on and merged the pull request.
+Rudri made the pull request on README.md file in branch Push, while Tomiyosi made the pull request on Teamwork.md in branch Project1.

 2. What files are in the project folder / GitHub repository?